PranitMaldikar/go-users-crud/README.md

 A simple **Go REST API** for managing users, backed by **PostgreSQL running in Docker**.
 The API runs locally on your machine and can be tested using **Postman** or `curl`.

-This project is intentionally kept **simple and beginner-friendly**, while following a clean, modular structure.

 ---

 ## Tech Stack